mozartfish/technical-reference/docs/machinelearning.md

 ---
 ## Background
 This page is a list of everything that I have found to learn machine learning in the llm chatgpt era.
 I used a lot of these references during my undergrad and I discovered new resources and courses that helped me study for some of the challenging courses during my masters program.
-[Kylie Ying](https://youtube.com/playlist?list=PLkWv3oO4kHnu095L52vLCVK8YN33yRrd_&feature=shared), [Chip Huyen](https://huyenchip.com), [Josh Starmer](https://statquest.org) were a huge inspiration for this page because of how they organized the concepts on their websites and youtube channels.
+[Kylie Ying](https://youtube.com/playlist?list=PLkWv3oO4kHnu095L52vLCVK8YN33yRrd_&feature=shared), [Chip Huyen](https://huyenchip.com), [Josh Starmer](https://statquest.org) were a huge inspiration for this page because of how they organized the content on their websites and youtube channels.
 I recommend following the materials starting from the **Introduction** to **Machine Learning Fundamentals** in order to understand the material in the **Machine Learning Subfields** section.

+Lastly, I recommend that every person who wants to study machine learning read ***The Worlds I See: Curiosity, Exploration, and Discovery at the Dawn of AI*** by [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li).

 ## Introduction
 * [Chip Huyen A survivor's guide to Artificial Intelligence](https://huyenchip.com/2018/03/30/guide-to-Artificial-Intelligence-Stanford.html)